 - Jaw pain

 - Wobbly teeth

 - Damage to surrounding teeth

-To help you decide whether to do your own tooth repair before you can get to a dentist, here is a summary of the pros and cons:
+To help you decide whether to use a tooth repair kit before you can get to a dentist, here is a summary of the pros and cons:

 Money, time, and life can all get in the way of getting to the dentist right away.
 Using one of the quick fixes mentioned here should do little harm if you use them as intended.
 It's also not a bad idea to have an emergency dental kit as part of your travel essentials, since problems always seem to unfold at the worst times!